yaroslavyaroslav/yaroslavyaroslav.github.io/content/posts/Generic protocol workaround.md

 ```

 ## Limitations
 * Again, this method doesn’t work if you’re using shorthand call (it’ll not compiles).
 * And this method couldn’t be turned upside down to use it for `encode` some generic type (e.g. create generic request).
 Or at least we haven’t found it yet, so if you do, please tell us.

 ## Conclusion
 So this is how the lack of generic protocol usage could be bypassed.
 This method is less required during 5.7 release, because of implementing both [SE-0309](https://github.com/apple/swift-evolution/blob/main/proposals/0309-unlock-existential-types-for-all-protocols.md "") and [SE-0346](https://github.com/apple/swift-evolution/blob/main/proposals/0346-light-weight-same-type-syntax.md "") proposals.
-But yet there’s (as always) no backward capability provided by Apple, there’s a room for using this solution at least for two more years if you’re indy and for kinda forever if you’re hard tuff enterprise app core team developer.
+But yet there’s (as always) no backward capability provided by Apple, there’s a room for using this solution at least for two more years if you’re indy and for kinda forever if you’re hard tough enterprise app developer with minimal target deployment somewhere about iOS 7 so far.